Publishing with Purpose

 234 x 156 mmImprint

-Driven by consumers’ desire for slow and local food, craft breweries, traditional butchers, fromagers, and bakeries have been popping up across the US in the last twenty years.
+Driven by consumers’ desire for slow and local food, craft breweries, traditional butchers, cheese makers and bakeries have been popping up across the US in the last twenty years.
 Typically urban and staffed predominantly by white middle class men, these industries are perceived as a departure from tradition and mainstream lifestyles.
 But this image obscures the diverse communities that have supported artisanal foods for centuries.

-Using the oral histories of over 100 people, this book brings to light the voices, experiences and histories of marginalized groups who keep Southern foodways alive.
+Using the oral histories of over 100 people, this book brings to light the voices, experiences, and histories of marginalized groups who keep Southern foodways alive.
 The larger than life stories of these individuals reveal the complex reality behind the movement and show how they are the backbone of the so-called "new explosion" of craft food.

 Kaitland M. Byrd is Lecturer in Sociology at Virginia Tech and a visiting scholar at the National Center for Institutional Diversity at the University of Michigan.

-Introduction: Scenes From Southern Food Culture
+Introduction: Crafting Revisions from Southern Food Culture

-Craft in the Water: The Rebirth of Coastal Fishing Communities
+Water and Waves: The Rebirth of Coastal Fishing Communities

-Craft in the Smokehouse: The Art of Curing Meats
+Smokehouses: The Art of Curing Meats

 Conclusion: The Future of Southern Food